 Are you looking for the best spots to take a stunning Eiffel Tower photo in Paris?
 Look no further!
 This ebook is designed to be your one-stop guide for taking those breathtaking Eiffel Tower shots throughout the city.

 Favorite breakfast spot.

-Zia Paris is a tiny, bright café with great, inventive food and – unusually in Paris – they serve brunch all week!
+Zia Paris is a tiny, bright café with great, inventive food, and – unusually in Paris – they serve brunch all week!
 The chef-owner is from New Mexico and so the food has a southwestern note – I really enjoy the hot sauce he makes from imported hatch chiles.
-My daughter loves the sweet dutch baby, which is like a fluffy pancake, served with syrup and fruit – and the also have a savory version with goat cheese and bacon that I’m dying to try.
+My daughter loves the sweet dutch baby, which is like a fluffy pancake, served with syrup and fruit – and they also have a savory version with goat cheese and bacon that I'm dying to try.

 Favorite lunch spot.

 Les Deux Abeilles is a charming salon de thé, owned by a mother-daughter team.
 The decor is charming – flowered wallpaper,